All Episodes

 What's going on, my friend?

-You know, I I love your show.
+You know, I love your show.

-You know, we're still seeing uh President Trump pull people up on stage and use them as an example of things that we need to fix.
+You know, we're still seeing President Trump pull people up on stage and use them as an example of things that we need to fix.

 And personally, while I love listening to your show, I'm really frustrated that nothing's happening, that we're not going after anybody.

-We're not keeping all these promises that so many people, including myself got so pumped up about.
+We're not keeping all these promises that so many people, including myself, got so pumped up about.

 I'm frustrated with them in terms of the agenda not getting accomplished.

-I mean, it's so frustrating, and more importantly, where is the with all the aggressiveness of the Democrats, where's reciprocity?
+And more importantly, where is with all the aggressiveness of the Democrats, where's reciprocity?

 Is there equal justice under the law anymore?